 Insurance Coverage for Preventive Health Services

-Health plans are required to cover recommended preventive services for children and for older adolescents and young adults at no cost to patients when delivered by a health care provider in their health plan’s network.1 The specifics may differ depending on whether adolescents and young adults have public or private insurance.
-In 2015, 62.6 percent of people under age 19 were covered at some point during the year by private insurance, which offers a range of preventive health screening and counseling services.
-If your teen has private insurance, ask the health care provider or contact the health insurance company to learn the specifics.
-An additional 42.6 percent of children had public health insurance at some point during 2015.2 Coverage under one common type of public insurance, Medicaid, differs by state.
+Health plans are required to cover recommended preventive services for children and for older adolescents and young adults at no cost to patients when delivered by a healthcare provider in their health plan’s network.1 The specifics may differ depending on whether adolescents and young adults have public or private insurance.
+In 2016, 62.9 percent of people under age 19 were covered at some point during the year by private insurance, which offers a range of preventive health screening and counseling services.
+If your teen has private insurance, ask the healthcare provider or contact the health insurance company to learn the specifics.
+An additional 41.5 percent of children had public health insurance at some point during 2016.2 Coverage under one common type of public insurance, Medicaid, differs by state.
 Learn more about what Medicaid covers in your state.
 If a teen does not have a primary care provider, visiting a local federally qualified health center is a good place to start.
 Find a federally qualified health center near you.

 Although clinical preventive services are vital to adolescent health, many adolescents do not receive all the preventive care that they need.
 For example, almost one in three 11- to 21-year-olds who visited the doctor’s office during 2004–2010 were not screened for tobacco use (or the doctor did not document whether or not they use tobacco), and 80 percent of those who screened positive for tobacco use didn’t receive assistance to stop use, such as tobacco counseling.3 In addition, low-income and uninsured adolescents are less likely to receive preventive healthcare than their higher income or insured peers.4